Lab Assignment #1

 will transform the example above into the set of facts for the predicates you decide to use for representing the problem.
 The file domain.lp can only contain facts and constant definitions, but no conditional rules or constraints.

 Step 3.
-Encode the tents problem in clingo in a file called tents.lp.
+Encode the tents problem in clingo in a file called thermo.lp.
 You can use

 to obtain all the answer sets.
 You should check that each puzzle should have a unique solution.
-You can use the following file decode.py that allows printing the solution as an output text file:
+You can use the following file decode.py (to be added) that allows printing the solution as an output text file:

-To use this program, you need output facts like tree(X,Y) to represent a tree and a predicate tent(X,Y) to represent a tent.
-You also need a predicate dim(N) to specify the size of the grid -- in the example above, dim(6).
+To use this program, you need output facts like fill(X,Y) to represent that the cell at X, Y is filled with mercury.
+You also need a predicate dim(N) to specify the size of the grid -- in the example above, dim(4).
 The result produced by this program will have the form

-Finally, if you have installed the python library pygame, you can also draw a graphical representation using the files display.py, drawtents.lp and pics.zip as follows.
+Finally, if you have installed the python library pygame, you can also draw a graphical representation using the files display.py, drawthermo.lp and pics.zip (to be added) as follows.
 First, unzip de pictures file:

 unzip pics.zip